Kapunda: Media

 Kapunda was home to several newspapers.
 The Kapunda Herald (known as the Northern Star from 1860 to 1863 and the Kapunda Herald and Northern Intelligencer from 1864 to 1878) was printed in the town until 1951, when it was merged with the Barossa News to become the Barossa and Light Herald.

 Another publication, the Farmers' Weekly Messenger (4 April 1874 – 27 September 1878) was also printed in Kapunda by Ebenezer Ward.
 Within a month, in May 1874, it absorbed another Ward newspaper, Northern Guardian (1 April – 6 May 1874), which itself was a continuation of the Guardian and Northern and North-eastern Advertiser (19 May 1871 – 28 March 1874) and the short-lived Gumeracha Guardian and North-eastern Advertiser (19 March 1870 – 20 October 1870).

 The North Kapunda Hotel was featured on television show Haunting: Australia, when cast member Allen Tiller, who was a local at the time, requested to producers, Flame Productions, that Kapunda, known as Australia's Most Haunted Town, should be a feature on the show.
 Haunting: Australia aired internationally in 2014.

 Government

 Kapunda is in the state electoral district of Frome (since the 2020 redistribution) and the federal Division of Barker.

 Kapunda hosts the meeting chamber and main office of the Light Regional Council.

 Healthcare

 The Kapunda hospital is the main hospital in the Light Valley.
-However, its birthing and emergency services have intermittently been reported as closed for short periods because of COVID-19.
+However, its birthing and emergency services have intermittently been reported as closed for short periods because of COVID-19 pandemic.

 Kapunda Homes, a residential aged care facility, occupies an extension wing of Kapunda Hospital.